Keegan-Humphrey/aDM_Earth_Capture/README.txt

 The capture folder contains a notebook to implement a capture algorithm described in the notes.
 At intermediate interaction strengths, this consists of a detailed monte-carlo propagation algorithm.

+The cosmo_constraints folder looks to calculate the constraint on Kinetic mixing from N_{eff} (which is found to be extremely weak) and CMB distortion.

 We also look to determine the equilibrium configuration using a simple Vlasov Poisson model of the captured DM, which we intend to solve numerically.